The Cuban Experience: The Cuban Contribution to Competitive Latin Dancing

 Cuban Experience is a project that enriches the knowledge of students and colleagues on the authentic Cuban and Latin music and dance forms and their influence on competitive Latin-American dance styles.

-The Cuban Experience was born in 2014 when Barbara Ambroz, an adjudicator and trainer, initiated the project.
+The Cuban Experience was born in 2014 when Barbara Ambroz initiated the project.
 It is an yearly event that takes place due to the contribution of leading Cuban experts from Instituto Superior del Arte.

 You can find more about Barbara’s life and her approach to teaching by listening to our podcast episode with her.

-Emphasizing a collaborative creative process, Barbara Ambroz was committed to working with top experts for the Cuban Experience while also putting the spotlight on the voices of the Cuban music and the dance world.
+Emphasizing a collaborative creative process, Barbara Ambroz was committed to working with top experts for the Cuban Experience.
+Furthermore, she also wished to put the spotlight on the voices of the Cuban music and the dance world.
 Throughout all the editions, professor doctor Ruud Vermeij, dance educationist and psychotherapist, was also present and offered his support.

 What it means to be authentic?